Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • The cheque bounces on an EMI

-How does a Cheque Bounce Affect your CIBIL score?
+How Does a Cheque Bounce Affect Your CIBIL Score?

 • Hamper Relationship With the Bank

 Banks are careful about consistent cheque bounce cases.
 If your cheque gets dishonoured once due to technical issues, the authorities pass it as an isolated case.
 However, if it becomes a regular problem, the bank views it as financial irresponsibility.
-In that case, your relationship with the bank gets affected, and you may face strict control measures for future transactions.
+A bounced cheque will reduce your CIBIL score true or false?
+True for ongoing defaults that harm credit.

 • Restricts Credit Facility